ujjwalkirti/patna-tourism-client/README.md

 * Implemented form validations and user-friendly error handling to improve data integrity and user feedback.
 * Utilized Tailwind CSS for efficient styling and consistent UI design.
 * Deployed the frontend client on Vercel for high availability and optimal performance.
-* Feel free to copy and paste this markdown into your readme.md file, and make any necessary adjustments or additions to accurately represent your projects.